 The definition of alternative investment funds have been implemented from the EU Alternative Investment Fund Managers Directive without material changes.

 Insurances Insurance activities generally trigger a licensing requirement.
 The Financial Business Act provides certain specific exemptions to the licensing requirement, none of which would be expected to be relevant for fintech businesses.

-If the activity does not amount to being an insurance company but does involve insurance distribution, the activity will not require a licence until February 23 2018 – which is the projected date of the introduction of the new Insurance Mediation Act.
-Until then, only insurance brokers are required to have a licence to be allowed to practise insurance distribution.
+If the activity does not amount to being an insurance company but does involve insurance distribution, the activity will require a licence if it constitutes insurance or reinsurance mediation.

 An insurance (or reinsurance) intermediary is defined as any natural or legal person who against remuneration takes up or pursues the activity of (re)insurance distribution and who is not a (re)insurance company or employees of a (re)insurance company or an ancillary insurance intermediary.

 An ancillary insurance intermediary is defined as any natural or legal person (save for credit institutions and investment companies) that against remuneration takes up or pursues the activity of insurance distribution on an ancillary basis, which means that the distribution must not be their main business.
 Further, the insurance that the company sells must be supplementary to goods or services provided by the company.
 Further, it is a condition to fall within the term "ancillary insurance intermediary" (and thereby not subject to licensing requirements, but only registration) that the intermediary does not provide life assurance or liability risks, unless such coverage is supplementary to the goods or services.